 At the beginning of the game, the dealer places four cards face up on the table, then deals three cards to each player.

 When no one has any cards left in their hand, the dealer deals three cards again to everyone, until the deck is exhausted.

-Since the deck contains initially 36 cards, there are 6 distributions of 3 cards when playing with 2 players, 4 with 3 players, 3 with 4 players and 2 with 5 and 6 players.
-When playing with 5 players, 5 cards are returned on the table at the beginning of the game instead of 4, and the last deal comprises 4 cards instead of 3.
+Since the deck initially has 36 cards, there are 6 deals of three cards for two players, 4 for three players, 3 for 4 players, and 2 for 5 and 6 players.
+With 5 players, 5 cards are initially on the table instead of 4 and the last deal is 4 instead of 3 cards.

-- If there is neither a card with the same value, nor a sum of cards totalizing your card on the table, then simply put your card visible on the table.
+- If there is neither a card of the same value nor a sum of cards of the same value as the one you are playing, then you simply put that card face up on the table.